aleboz/aleboz.github.io/_pages/about.md

 # Funding

-I have acquired more than 2.5M&euro; in research funding, specifically:
+I have acquired more than 3.2M&euro; in research funding, specifically:

 -  &asymp;1M&euro; from European programs (H2020, EIT Digital, JPI)
--  &asymp;450K&euro; from Dutch funding bodies (NWA, 3TU, AMS)
+-  &asymp;1M&euro; cash and in-kind contribution from industry (IBM, Cognizant, KPN, Telecom Italia)
--  &asymp;750K&euro; from institutional funding (AMS, TU Delft, EWI)
+-  &asymp;450K&euro; from Dutch funding bodies (NWA, 4TU)
--  &asymp;350K&euro; cash and in-kind contribution from industry (IBM, Telecom Italia, KPN)
+-  &asymp;750K&euro; from institutional funding (AMS, TU Delft, EEMCS)
 -  &asymp;15K&euro; for innovation in education activities.

 I received the [2017 IBM Faculty Award]() for my work on Enterprise Crowd Computing.
 I coordinate the Urban Data Science program of AMS, and the activities of the EEMCS Social Data Lab.